deckhouse/virtualization/docs/USER_GUIDE.md

 ### Migrating disks to other storage

-In commercial editions, you can migrate (move) a virtual machine disk to another storage by changing its storage class (StorageClass).
+In commercial editions, you can migrate (move) a virtual machine disk to another storage by changing its StorageClass.

 {{< alert level="warning">}}
 Limitations of disk migration between storage:

 - Migration is only available for virtual machines in the `Running` state.
 - Migration is only supported between disks of the same type: `Block` ↔ `Block`, `FileSystem` ↔ `FileSystem`; conversion between different types is not possible.
-- Migration is only supported for disks connected statically via the `.spec.blockDeviceRefs` parameter in the virtual machine specification.
+- Migration is only supported for disks attached statically via the `.spec.blockDeviceRefs` parameter in the virtual machine specification.
 - If a disk was attached via the `VirtualMachineBlockDeviceAttachments` resource, it must be temporarily reattached directly for migration by specifying the disk name in `.spec.blockDeviceRefs`.
 {{< /alert >}}

-Example of migrating a disk to the `new-storage-class-name` storage class:
+Example of migrating a disk to the `new-storage-class-name` StorageClass:

 ```bash
 d8 k patch vd disk --type=merge --patch '{"spec":{"persistentVolumeClaim":{"storageClassName":"new-storage-class-name"}}}'